-- i.
-When painting, occupants' exposure to paint vapors is minimized by using low-emitting products, scheduling work during periods of minimum occupancy, or increasing ventilation. - j.
-Tenants or occupants are notified in advance of major renovation, remodeling, maintenance or pest control activities. - 17.
-Pest Control: Integrated Pest Management procedures are used to the extent possible: - a.
-The pest control products being used in the building are known. - b.
-Either by written procedures or contract language, it is ensured that all people who use pest control products read and follow all label directions for proper use, mixing, storage and disposal. - c.
-Non-chemical pest control strategies are used where possible. - d.
-The safest available pest control products that meet the building's needs are reviewed with pest control contractor. - 18.
-Shipping or Receiving: Vehicle exhaust has been prevented from entering the building (including through air intakes and building openings) by installing barriers to airflow from loading dock areas (e.g., doors, curtains, etc.) and using pressurization. - 19.
-Smoking: A. Smoking is prohibited in all campus buildings, including tenant occupied space.
+- Integrated Pest Management procedures are used to the extent possible: - o The pest control products being used in the building are known. - Either by written procedures or contract language, it is ensured that all people who use pest control products read and follow all label directions for proper use, mixing, storage and disposal. - o Non-chemical pest control strategies are used where possible. - \circ The safest available pest control products that meet the building's needs are reviewed with pest control contractor.

+10. Shipping or Receiving:

+• Vehicle exhaust has been prevented from entering the building (including through air intakes and building openings) by installing barriers to airflow from loading dock areas (e.g., doors, curtains, etc.) and using pressurization.

+19. Smoking:

+• Smoking is prohibited in all campus buildings, including tenant occupied space.
 Smoking areas with disposal buckets are available around the campus.
 Tenants or occupants are routinely informed about building conditions and policies that may impact IAQ (e.g., smoking policy clarifications).

-G. Mold
+20.Mold

-Dampness results from water incursion either from internal sources such as leaking pipes or external sources such as rainwater.
-Dampness becomes a problem when various materials in buildings like rugs, walls and ceiling tile become wet for extended periods of time.
-Excessive moisture in the air, such as high relative humidity that is not properly controlled with air conditioning, can also lead to excessive dampness.
-Dampness provides the moisture that supports the growth of bacteria, fungi, mold, and insects.
-In the presence of damp building materials, the source of water incursion is often obvious when there is physical evidence of leaks in the roof or windows or a pipe that has burst.
-Dampness problems can also be less obvious when the affected materials and water source are hidden from view such as wet insulation within a ceiling or wall.
-Excess moisture is generally the cause of indoor mold growth.
-Molds reproduce by releasing tiny spores that float through the air until landing in other locations.
+- Dampness results from water incursion either from internal sources such as leaking pipes or external sources such as rainwater.
+Dampness becomes a problem when various materials in buildings like rugs, walls and ceiling tile become wet for extended periods of time. - Excessive moisture in the air, such as high relative humidity that is not properly controlled with air conditioning, can also lead to excessive dampness. - Dampness provides the moisture that supports the growth of bacteria, fungi, mold, and insects.
+In the presence of damp building materials, the source of water incursion is often obvious when there is physical evidence of leaks in the roof or windows or a pipe that has burst. - Dampness problems can also be less obvious when the affected materials and water source are hidden from view such as wet insulation within a ceiling or wall.
+Excess moisture is generally the cause of indoor mold growth. - Molds reproduce by releasing tiny spores that float through the air until landing in other locations.
 When they settle on wet or moist surfaces, the spores can form new mold colonies.
 Moderate temperatures and available nutrient sources make most office buildings ideal for mold growth.

-1. Testing for Mold: The CDC does not recommend routine sampling for molds.
-Generally, it is not necessary to identify the species of mold growing in a building.
-Measurements of mold in air are not reliable or representative.
-If mold is observed or smelled, there is a potential health risk; therefore, no matter what type of mold is present, you should arrange for its removal.
+Testing for Mold:

+- The CDC does not recommend routine sampling for molds. - Generally, it is not necessary to identify the species of mold growing in a building.
+Measurements of mold in air are not reliable or representative. - If mold is observed or smelled, there is a potential health risk; therefore, no matter what type of mold is present, you should arrange for its removal.
 Furthermore, sampling for mold can be expensive, and standards for judging what is or what is not an acceptable or tolerable quantity of mold is have not been established.

-2. Possible medical issues with mold:
+Possible medical issues with mold: